Jordan 196: Racing history

 The team eventually finished fifth in the Constructors' Championship, with 22 points.

 Sponsorship and livery

 The 196 features a new gold livery (brighter yellow in the early season), reflecting with their new title sponsor, Benson & Hedges.
-In the Grands Prix that did not allow tobacco branding, the Benson & Hedges logos were replaced with driver names on the engine cover and either "Jordan" or "Special F1" on the side of the car.
+In France, the Benson & Hedges logo was replaced with "Jordan", and in Britain and Germany, the drivers' names were replaced on the engine cover and "Special F1" on the side of the car.